Leads are oxygen to businesses. No leads, no chance for survival.

 Don’t dismiss leads that fall short of SQL levels.
 Nurture them.

 Lead nurturing is the process of facilitating the buyer journey, helping leads progress from stranger to customer by prompting them toward the buying decision with helpful content.
 Invariably, lead nurturing depends on drip email campaigns triggered by the actions subscribers take.

 Enter marketing automation.
-Marketing automation systems facilitate a variety of processes — including lead scoring.
+Marketing automation systems facilitate a variety of performance marketing processes — including lead scoring.
 And, one undeniable strength of these platforms is automating follow-up emails.

 The leading marketing automation systems include (in no particular order):

 Check out a full list of marketing automation tools and platforms from Neil Patel.

 The conversion rates you aim to achieve kick into higher gear when your lead nurturing features segmentation and personalization.

 Rather than simply blasting emails to every lead you’ve captured, lead nurturing programs apply specific criteria to create targeted email lists that receive more relevant content and offers.

 Personalization takes this idea a step further.
 Lead data enables message and content customization to produce more targeted one-to-one messaging, based on the unique needs of an individual prospect, as indicated by time, place, and whatever additional and relevant information the underlying platforms have gathered.